-Discover the unparalleled beauty of of the island when hiking in Grenada.
+Discover the unparalleled beauty of the island when hiking in Grenada.
 It’s enchanting hiking trails take you through lush rainforests, cascading waterfalls, and past breathtaking coastal vistas.
-With its diverse terrain and tropical climate, Grenada offers hikers of all levels an unforgettable experience amidst nature’s splendor.
+With its diverse terrain and tropical climate, Grenada offers hikers of all levels an unforgettable experience amidst nature’s splendour.
 Whether trekking through the verdant interior or exploring rugged coastlines, every step unveils a new adventure and a deeper connection to this Caribbean gem.

 Hike Grenada with Tanya